Racoonia-Minecraft/datapack-archive/pathfinder/README.md

 <!-- ABOUT THE DATAPACK -->
 ## About The Datapack

+Pathfinder is a datapack that tries to detect paths build with dirt paths, grass, cobblestone etc. and gives a speed boost when walking on them.

+The datapack also adds trails, which form when walking on grass near paths often enough.
+These trails turn the grass into path blocks.

+Both features can be enabled or disabled using the functions:
+* `pathfinder:speed/enable` and `pathfinder:speed/disable`
+* `pathfinder:trails/enable` and `pathfinder:trails/disable`

 For more detailed information about the datapacks, please visit the [Wiki Page](https://github.com/Racoonia-Datapacks/datapacks/wiki/Pathfinder).